Abu Bakar Ba'asyir: Remission and release

 On August 17, 2005, as part of the tradition of remissions for Indonesia's Independence Day, Bashir's jail term was cut by 4 months and 15 days.
 On June 14, 2006, to cheers from his supporters waiting outside, Abu Bakar Bashir was released, having served 25+ months in Jakarta's Cipinang prison, where he held court and coordinated the publication of a commemorative book with his release.
 About forty bodyguards in uniform black jackets linked arms to escort Bashir through chanting crowds.

 After returning to the boarding school for which he is the spiritual leader, he pledged a renewed campaign to impose Islamic sharia law on Indonesia.
 He also called Australian Prime Minister, John Howard, to convert to Islam in order to save him from hell and receive God's forgiveness.
 Howard said that Australians would be "extremely disappointed, even distressed" at the news of the release.
 In August 2006, Bashir claimed that the 2002 Bali bombs were replaced by the American CIA with a "micro-nuclear" weapon.
 He also claimed the original bombs were only intended to injure people, not kill them - despite the bombers' own admissions and public testimony.
 In answer to one reporter's question as to what the West and the United States can do to make the world safer, Bashir replied, "They have to stop fighting Islam.
-That's impossible because it is sunnatullah [destiny, a law of nature], as Allah has said in the Koran.
+That's impossible because it is sunnatullah [destiny, a law of nature], as Allah has said in the Qur'an.
 If they want to have peace, they have to accept to be governed by Islam."

 On December 21, 2006, Bashir's conviction was overturned by Indonesia's Supreme Court.
 He publicly criticised the United Nations because he remained on the body's list of international terrorists, saying "I am terrorist number 35 on the list."